appfolio/abprof/README.md

 number of times, rather than letting it converge to a P value and then taking the result from the output.

 See the first example under "Comparing Rubies" for one way to do this.
+Setting the min and max trials equal is good practice for this to reduce bias.

 ### More Control

-(Note: this section doesn't work correctly -- yet.)
+(Note: this section doesn't work correctly yet.)

 Would you like to explicitly return the value(s) to compare?
 You can replace the "iteration" block above with "iteration\_with\_return\_value"